+Study Visit Structure:

 At each of the study visits, the retention of inhaled particles in the chest was measured for a total of 274 minutes, during which the assigned ACT was performed during two 34-minute ACT sessions.
-Figure 1 shows the timeline of the study procedures.
+Figure 1 shows the timeline of the study visits.
 Sixteen (16) minutes of imaging was performed prior to starting the first ACT session to estimate the baseline MCC rate.
 The two ACT sessions were separated by 146 minutes.
-During each 34-minute ACT session, the assigned ACT device was used in 4-minute cycles followed by a single standardized huff coughing maneuver.
+During each 34-minute ACT session, the assigned ACT device was used in 4-minute cycles followed by a single standardized huff cough maneuver.
+For the baseline visit, a single huff cough maneuver was performed with each cycle.
 Six cycles of ACT in total, each separated by 2-minute image acquisition periods, were performed during each of the two 34-minute ACT sessions.

 Fig 1.
 Schematic of study procedures.